AdaCore/spark2014/docs/lrm/source/packages.rst

 .. todo:: The Refined_Pre aspect will not be implemented in Release 1 of the
      |SPARK| Toolset.
 Its usefulness and exact semantics are still to be
      determined.

+..
+Text commented out until decision on Refined_Pre is finalised.
    A subprogram declared in the visible part of a package may have a Refined Precondition aspect applied to its body or body stub.
 The Refined Precondition may be used to restate a precondition given on the declaration of a subprogram in terms of the full view of a private type or the ``constituents`` of a refined ``state_name``.

    The Refined Precondition aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Pre" and the ``aspect_definition`` shall be a Boolean ``expression``.

    .. centered:: **Legality Rules**

    #.
 A Refined_Pre aspect may appear only on a body_stub (if one is present) or
       the body (if no stub is present) of subprogram if the subprogram is declared in the visible part of a package, its abstract view.
 If the subprogram declaration in the visible part has no explicit precondition, a precondition of True is assumed for its abstract view.

    #.
 At the point of call of a subprogram, both its precondition and the
       expression of its Refined_Pre aspect shall evaluate to True.

    #.
 The same legality rules apply to a Refined Precondition as for
       a precondition.

    .. centered:: **Static Semantics**

    #.
 A Refined Precondition of a subprogram defines a *refinement*
       of the precondition of the subprogram.

    #.
 The static semantics are otherwise as for a precondition.

    .. centered:: **Dynamic Semantics**

    #.
 When a subprogram with a Refined Precondition is called; first
       the precondition is evaluated as defined in the Ada RM.
 If the precondition evaluates to True, then the Refined Precondition is evaluated.
 If either precondition or Refined Precondition do not evaluate to True an exception is raised.

    .. centered:: **Verification Rules**

    #.
 The precondition of the abstract view of the subprogram shall imply its
       Refined_Precondition.

 Refined Postcondition Aspect